codingfuture/puppet-cfdb/README.md

 * `$static_access = {}` - host => maxconn pairs for static configuration with data in PuppetDB.
     **Please avoid using it, unless really needed.**

+Please note that if particular implementation is missing concept of databases then there is only one role with the same name as the cluster.

 # Backup & restore